—and 2 Incredible Ways to Savor the Place Even More

 4. Forbidden Coast: La Perouse

 Haleakala isn’t just striking from the shoreline—it’s one of the most dazzling places on the island.
 Towering over 10,000 feet in the air, the island’s largest volcano contains a crater that scientists have noted as the quietest place in the world.
 Haleakala also delivers sunrises so spectacular that they have become one of the most coveted activities on the island.
-Indulge your eyes—and get another taste of the island’s culture—with Skyline Hawaii’s Classic Sunrise Tour.
+Indulge your eyes—and get another taste of the island’s culture—with a Haleakala Sunrise Tour.

 That aforementioned Haleakala isn’t something you see only once on Maui—particularly when you can take the experience to new heights with Bike Maui.
-Their Summit Bike & Zip Tour starts with an exploration of Haleakala National Park, which is 27 miles of unparalleled alien-esque beauty and flora and fauna found nowhere else in the world.
-After this, you will bike—at your own pace—down the mountain’s 23 picturesque miles.
-It doesn’t end there, either: The tour also includes 7 thrilling zipline runs that will have you even more in awe of Maui’s beauty (think: huge treetops and up-high views of the ocean).
+Their Guided Summit & Bike Tour starts with an exploration of Haleakala National Park, which is an unparalleled alien-esque beauty rich with flora and fauna found nowhere else in the world.
+After this, you will safely bike with your group down the mountain’s winding road into the aromatic eucalyptus tree forest.
+Tour Upcountry Maui and learn about the history, culture, and nature found in Kula and Makawao and see Hawaiian cultural sites on the way down to Paia Town (right by the beach) where this tour concludes and you can take a well-deserved dip in the ocean at Paia Bay or Baldwin Beach.

 Estuve en Maui a principios de la dècada del 2000..
 Mis hijas q vivìan en BsAs viajaron por el mundo y finalmente recabaron en Honululù… Desde entonves con mi mujer viajamos muchas veces a Hawaai, en una oportunidad siendo aùn ellas solteras… Los 4 hicimos una semana en Maui.
 Efectivamente una isla hermosa con la caracterìstica q al pegar la vuelta a ella, se pasa por 4paisajesbien definidos, desde la jungla al desierto e incluso se puede visitar un observatorio, ubicado en uno de sus picos mas alto. llevar abrigo, si vas de playa y decidìs subir… Mucho frìo..